MILESTONES AND OBJECTIVES

 Global warming threatens our well-being and ICT can help slow it down.
 The sector will decrease its footprint to 1.97% by 2030, according to the SMARTer2030 study.
 And thanks to ICT services applied to other sectors, global emissions would be reduced by 20% by 2030, maintaining them as in 2015.

-- Reduce energy consumption per unit of traffic by 50%.
+Reduce by 50% the energy consumption per unit of traffic.

-- Begin to cut off our growth in greenhouse gas emissions, reducing them by 30% in absolute terms by 2020 and by 50% by 2030.
+Begin to separate our growth from greenhouse gas emissions, decreasing them by 30% in absolute terms by 2020 and by 50% by 2030.

 Where there is ICT, there is development.
 New technologies are a source of progress for society in general.
 For example, it is estimated that a 10-point increase in the digitization index generates a 0.7% increase in GDP per capita.
 No factor should prevent people from accessing benefits.

 Innovation allows Telefónica to give access to communications to more people every day so that we can all take advantage of the opportunities of the 4th industrial revolution at the same time that we address social and environmental challenges.

 In 2017, we continued to promote sustainable innovation solutions through investment programs, which finance new lines of business and initiatives with a potentially positive social impact.

 In the III Sustainable Investment Initiative of Telefónica we support 4 of the 100 projects proposed by employees to address challenges established in the SDGs and identified as priority areas of our company: connect everyone (connectivity and accessibility), protect the planet (circular economy), efficiency and climate change) and sustainable societies.